smart-window/audio/README.md

 The <Stream> tag starts the audio stream asynchronously and then control moves onto the <Dial> verb. <Dial> will call that number.
 The audio stream will end when the call is completed.

-Save your TwiML Bin and make sure that you see your Friendly Name in the “A Call Comes In“ drop down next to TwiML Bin.
+Save your TwiML Bin and make sure that you see your friendly name in the “A Call Comes In“ drop down next to TwiML Bin.
 Make sure to Save your phone number.

-Additional Twilio links –
+Additional Twilio references –

 - https://www.twilio.com/blog/live-transcribing-phone-calls-using-twilio-media-streams-and-google-speech-text